Skip to footer content

 IronPDF allows developers to generate, read, and manipulate PDF documents.
 It supports converting HTML, image files, ASPX pages, and Razor/MVC views into PDFs.
 Additionally, it offers tools for creating interactive PDFs, editing forms, extracting text and images, and more.

-How can I create a PDF from a URL?
+How do I create a PDF from a URL using C#?

 You can create a PDF from a URL using IronPDF by instantiating the ChromePdfRenderer object and using its RenderUrlAsPdf method.
 This allows the contents of a URL to be rendered as a PDF document.

-To read and extract data from existing PDFs, load the PDF into a PdfDocument object using the FromFile method.
-Then, use the ExtractAllText method to extract all text from the PDF document into a string.
+To extract text from a PDF in C#, load the PDF into a PdfDocument object using the FromFile method, and then use the ExtractAllText method to retrieve text data from the document.

-What are the licensing options for a PDF library?
+What licensing options are available for PDF libraries?

 IronPDF offers a free license for development and various paid licenses for production use, including options for SaaS and OEM redistribution.
-These licenses are available with a one-time purchase, permanent license, a 30-day money-back guarantee, and a year of product support and updates.
+These licenses come with a one-time purchase, permanent license, a 30-day money-back guarantee, and a year of product support and updates.

-Yes, IronPDF can access password-protected PDF files by requesting usernames and passwords, allowing you to read and edit these documents.
+Yes, IronPDF can access password-protected PDF files by requesting the username and password, allowing you to read and edit these documents.

-Does a PDF library support interactive PDF file creation?
+Does a PDF library support creating interactive PDF documents?

-Yes, IronPDF supports the creation of interactive PDF files, including editing forms, adding bookmarks, watermarks, and custom headers and footers.
+Yes, IronPDF supports the creation of interactive PDF documents, including editing forms, adding bookmarks, watermarks, and custom headers and footers.

-What input formats are supported for PDF production?
+What input formats are supported for PDF conversion?

 IronPDF supports converting image files, HTML5 documents, ASPX pages, Razor/MVC views, and CSS files into PDF documents.